 What are the aims of this leaflet?

-This leaflet has been written to help you understand more about skin camouflage – what products are available, what can be achieved with them and where you can find out more about them.
+This leaflet has been written to help you understand more about skin camouflage – what products are available how they can help you and where you can find more information on them.

 What is skin camouflage?